uploaderrr/EoCS/README.md

 The *data_dictionary.pdf* provides the data dictionary for the features collected with the iTrace-Tools from the *01_12_merged_fixation.tsv* file and the questions for each column in the answers_experiments.tsv file.

+### Code Snippets

+The *code_snippets.xlsx* file contains the data for each code snippet extracted from MLCQ dataset that was analyzed by the developers who participated in the study.